xuchengov/STOFS-operational-Dev/stofs3d-wcoss2.md

 #### A. Main Launch Script
 Modify `launch_stofs.sh`:
-- Replace all instances of `mansur.jisan` with your WCOSS2 username
+- Replace all instances of `mansur.jisan` with your WCOSS2 username and its associated directories
 - Located in the `ecf` directory

 #### B. ECFlow Configuration Files